-Left: See the fuzzy stars on the spherical image.
+Picture: See the sharp stars on the Parabolic image.
+See the fuzzy stars on the spherical image.

 If you want to get the best out of your telescope, and use the optimum magnification and have the best images you need to have a telescope with a parabolic mirror.
 That usually means at least a 130mm Newtonian.

-Ray Diagram: The parabolic mirror gives much sharper point images and the detail on the planets will also be smudged by a
+Ray Diagram: The parabolic mirror gives much sharper point images and the detail on the planets will also be smudged by a spherically figured mirror.

-Spherical mirror.
 The spherical mirror produces out of focus blurry stars and smudged planetary images.